JoshDoody/joshdoody.github.io/interview-preparation-guide.md

 Once you've finally gotten that job offer, you should negotiate it.
 Why?
 Because there might be room to negotiate.

 It sounds so simple, but it's true.
-You can't know whether you got the best possible offer until you negotiate your offer.
+You can't know whether you got the best possible offer until you negotiate your salary.

 Check out our complete salary negotiation guide to make sure you get the best salary possible!